 6. Turmeric milk

 Cold and cough in toddlers are not serious problems.
-However, if not taken proper care of, a cold can lead to serious infections such as strep throat and bronchitis.
-But, with the right combination of good food, care and appropriate medicine, babies with cold will recover quickly and there is nothing to worry.
+However, if not taken care of properly, a cold can lead to serious infections such as strep throat and bronchitis.
+But, with the right combination of good food, care and appropriate medicine, babies with cold will recover quickly and there is nothing to worry about.